hoanhua14/mrq/README.md

 ![Water List Page](/image/WATER-LIST.png "This is the Water List page.")

 ### Resources page
-The reousces page provides a comprehensive guide to health management tips that can help improve overall well-being.
+The resources page provides a comprehensive guide to health management tips that can help improve overall well-being.

 ![Resources Page](/image/RESOURCES.png "This is the Resources page.")